Below is a list of common and not-so-common questions with just a hint of levity in places.

 20. Will you post a link on your site to mine?

-I don’t have a place for links on cowwhips.com, but I’ll be happy to add a link on my blog at Rhettswhips.com if you will kindly return the favor on your site.
+I don’t have a place for links on cowwhips.com, but I’ll be happy to add a link on my blog at Rhettswhips.com if you will kindly return the favor on your site/blog.
 My blog gets anywhere from 100 to 200+ hits per day.
 You may be able to get your business on Cowwhips.com through a new option we are offering via paid advertisements.
-Contact us for more details.
+Contact me for more details.

 21. Do you teach whipmaking in person?